facebookexperimental/Recoil/docs/docs/api-reference/utils/waitForAll.md

 ```
 ---

-Becuase the concurrency helper is provided as a selector, it may be used by Recoil hooks in a React component, as a dependency in a Recoil selector, or anywhere a Recoil state is used.
+Because the concurrency helper is provided as a selector, it may be used by Recoil hooks in a React component, as a dependency in a Recoil selector, or anywhere a Recoil state is used.

 ### Examples